cheqd/cheqd-node/docs/vdrtools-cli/vdrtools-testnet-demo.md

 # Overview
 This document includes just steps for writing a DID to the pool, without additional info.

+## Pre-requirements for environment
+All the commands are prepared for using inside Ubuntu 20.04.
+It can be a Virtual machine, for example VirtualBox or docker.
+Maybe, the fastest way - to choose docker, like:
+`docker run -it --rm ubuntu:20.04 bash` and after that follow the installation flow.

-First of all, `vdrtools-cli` should be installed and run.
-For installation process [this instruction](install.md) can help
+For installation process of `vdrtools-cli` [this instruction](install.md) can help

 ## Steps for writing a DID to the testnet
 1. Create a wallet: